How to Earn Credits Toward a Nursing Degree at CTU

 - Gather artifacts that support your Narrative Essay, including presentations, employee evaluations, and certifications.

-- Submit your portfolio to the Prior Learning Assessment team.
+- Submit your portfolio to the Registrar Evaluation Services team.

 If you have additional questions about an Experiential Learning Portfolio, download our sample portfolio for help or contact an admissions advisor for additional submission instructions.